Correspondent or Respondent

 If you are a Correspondent and have an account with the Federal Reserve Banks, you may elect to complete the forms noted on the Master Account page.
 If you are the Respondent and do not have an account with the Federal Reserve, you are eligible to establish additional services by completing the following Accounting Services forms:

-Please refer to the Accounting Information Services (AIS) Subscription Instructions to determine services available for Respondents.
+Please refer to the Accounting Information Services (AIS) Subscription Instructions (PDF) to determine services available for Respondents.

 A pass-through relationship allows a Respondent to hold its required reserve balances with a Correspondent.
 A balance in the Correspondent’s Master Account represents a liability of the Reserve Bank solely to the Correspondent, regardless of whether the funds represent the reserve balances of another financial institution that have been passed through the Correspondent, and is subject to the Correspondent’s order.